redsunservers/SuperZombieFortress/README.md

 Plugin originally based off [MekuCube's 1.05 version](https://forums.alliedmods.net/showthread.php?p=1467101) back in 2011 for Slag Gaming, which eventually was abandoned.
 [redsun.tf](https://redsun.tf/) has been updating this plugin since 2016, with many balance changes and bugfixes for 2.0 (private) and 3.0 (public) versions.

-Sourcemod 1.10 or higher is required to recompile this plugin, as it uses Transitional Syntax Enum Structs.
+Sourcemod 1.10 or higher is required for servers to use this plugin, as it uses Transitional Syntax Enum Structs.

 # Required Plugin/Extension Dependencies